Staffing07/josh/laravel-spark-skin.md

-This Document takes you briefly through the description about Installation of Clear Admin Template skin for Laravel Spark .
+This Document takes you briefly through the description about Installation of Josh Admin Template skin for Laravel Spark .